furlongm/patchman/INSTALL.md

 #### Test Installation

-To test your installation, run the client locally on the patchman server:
+To test the installation, run the client locally on the patchman server:

 ```shell
 patchman-client -s http://127.0.0.1/patchman/